 Be careful not to dispose of the system too soon.
 If the information is to be migrated either to the receiver’s computer system or to a third-party vendor’s system, steps should be taken to ensure that the integrity of the data from the insurer’s old system is preserved and accessible.
-If the information is migrated to the receiver’s in-house computer system, then it is simply a matter of reviewing the data that will be needed and the method of transferring the information from one system to another.
-In either case, controls should be in place to ensure that the same number of records leaving one system is received by the other system.
+Controls should be in place to ensure that the same number of records leaving one system is received by the other system.
 This should be confirmed by the comparison of record counts and the cross-checking of financial data.

 If any enhancements have been planned, then consideration should be given to whether the enhancements should be done by in-house staff or an outside consultant.
 Once again, it is usually best to get competitive bids as required by the receiver’s purchasing policy.